-The best part is that you can use Genomelink’s service for free.
-You can get a subscription plan for a monthly fee if you want access to more reports.
+You can use Genomelink’s service for free.
+You can also get a monthly paid subscription if you want to gain access to more reports.

-In this Genomelink review, we’ll look into the various reports it provides and see how reliable they are.
-We will also weigh in on its pros and cons and whether the subscription is worth your money.
+Let’s talk about the various reports Genomelink provides and see how reliable they are.
+We will also weigh in on whether the subscription is worth your money in this review.

-The first step is to sign up for a Genomelink account.
-Be sure to remember your login details, which include an email and password.
+First, you need to sign up for a Genomelink account using your email address.
+Be sure to remember your login details or your email and password.

 After creating an account, follow these steps to get your traits reports:

-At this time, Genomelink only accepts raw data from AncestryDNA, MyHeritage, and 23andMe.
+Genomelink currently only accepts raw data from AncestryDNA, MyHeritage, and 23andMe.

 Know Your DNA Reviews